Sarel-Esterhuizen/yet-another-js-dev-env/README.md

 # Yet another JavaScript Development Environment

-This repository holds yet another freaking JavaScript dev environment, ready for you to check out and be freaking awesome with.
+This repository holds yet another  JavaScript dev environment, ready for you to check out and be awesome with.
 - EditorConfig for consistent coding styles
 - NPM as package manager
 - Security Scanning using nsp check configured on start